liberland/laws/drafting/drafts/police-law.md

 Other Security Personnel shall be equipped with sidearms and trained in their use for self-protection.
 They shall also be trained in combat tactics concerning combat in environments prevalent in their assigned District.
 1. Security Agents shall be trained in first aid to provide assistance to victims of their weapon use and injured bystanders.
 2. Injured bystanders shall be given precedence over the perpetrator when triage is necessary, but assistance shall be provided to the perpetrator whenever possible, at least to preserve their life, especially when more seriously injured than the bystander.

 ### Art.
+13: Liberland Guard
+Liberland Guard shall be special Watch Posts assigned specifically to protect State Property and State Officials; the State Guard Agents may also be assigned to fulfil the regular tasks of the Watch where that becomes necessary.
+Watchmen and Watchwomen assigned to this duty shall be refered to as Guardsmen and Guardswomen.

+### Art.
 13: Complaint